abryant10/battleship/README.md

 4	Submarine	3
 5	Patrol Boat	2

-- event listeners
-- game loop
+- move game loop listener to index
--
+-computer smart?
+-new game
+-pick where ships go
+  - use flag variables with event listeners to do this.
+-computer random ships
+-gameover reveals comp ships